chmp/ipytest/Readme.md

 ### `%%run_pytest ...`

 IPython magic that first executes the cell, then executes `run_pytest`.
-Any arguments passed inside the cell will be passed on directly to pytest.
+Any arguments passed on the magic line be passed on to pytest.
-To register use the magics, run `import ipytest.magics` first.
+To register the magics, run `import ipytest.magics` first.

 For example: